 top of page

-Aimée Niemann is a violinist and improviser who investigates sound through its intersection with movement.
-Steeped in the world of experimental music, dance, and theatre they compose graphic scores that are used as structures for interdisciplinary invention and the unearthing of new sounds.
+Aimée Niemann (they/them) is a violinist and improviser who investigates sound through its intersection with movement.
+Rooted in experimental music, dance, and theater, they compose graphic scores that serve as frameworks for interdisciplinary invention and the unearthing of new sounds.

 bottom of page